-Developing our student’s leadership capabilities is central to our education philosophy.
-It is a journey that commences in our Junior School where students use our school values of Courage and Character to focus on their leadership of self.
+Developing our student’s leadership capabilities is central to our educational philosophy.
+It is a journey which commences in our Junior School where students are encouraged to explore our school values of Courage and Character to focus on developing their capacity for leadership of self.

-This progress is in Years 7 to 10, where students focus on leadership of others through the lens of empowered young women through the school values of respect and curiosity.
-In the VCE years, students focus on the leadership of community bringing together the four school values.
-While students have opportunities throughout their time at the school to apply and assume positions of responsibility that have leadership requirements, we encourage students to realise that regardless of a position of responsibility, they are leaders and can influence outcomes.
+This progresses in the early and middle years of secondary school, Years 7 to 10, where students have authentic opportunities to experience leadership of others, expressing their growth as empowered young women with the capacity to represent our Schoolvalues of respect and curiosity.
+In the VCE years, students focus on the leadership of community, presented with authentic oppoprtunities for growth and development.
+While students have opportunities throughout their time journey through the school to assume formal positions of leadership and responsibility, we encourage students an approach to leadership which gains realisationy, that regardless of title, position or authority all young people can lead, serve and influence to enrich the educational experience for everyone.

 We particularly subscribe to the principles of servant leadership.
 This style of leadership is one where leaders often lead by example and place the needs of the team first helping others feel personally and professionally fulfilled.
 It is believed that through this process individuals produce higher quality work more efficiently and productively.